beoran/woe/WELCOME.md

 a statement of intent to inform you of how we wish to run this project.
 It is in no way legally binding for anyone involved in the project.
-This FLOSS project run by volunteers, so we do not always have the resources to answer youor to help you in case of problems.
+This FLOSS project run by volunteers, so we do not always have the resources to answer you or to help you in case of problems.
 We can only implement this statement of intent on a best effort basis.
 We cannot guarantee that we will be able to uphold the guidleines set out in this text.
 Therefore, your participation to this project is subject to the following disclaimer: